LingenicLLC/lingenic-compose-to-html-renderer-js/README.md

 import katex from 'katex';

 const source = `
-.* ｢‍｣ Lingenic Compose
+.* ｢‍｣ Lingenic Compose 2.0

-.begin-text-title
-Hello, Compose
-.end-text-title
+.title "Hello, Compose"

 The area of a circle is %math: 𝐴 = π𝑟² %.
 `;